 Life happens.
 That’s really it.
 Sometimes we make too big of a commitment about a resolution that overwhelms us and is too difficult to accomplish and gives us every reason to give up and fall off the wagon.
 If individuals choose goals that are more easily attained on a daily basis, the success rate for New Year’s resolutions may improve along with the quality of life.
 Keep it simple and attainable, no pressure…. just accept yourself fully and move forward with the excitement of something new.
 I’ve included some potential resolutions you could work on for 2012.
 Try to think about one or more of these new ideas in your life.
 Any one of them will be sure to change the way to look at things again.

 I know it’s January 5th and I’m a little late out the gate to share this with you but I was out of town and had the chance to feel and write about what was important this year.
 It’s not about just losing weight or finally quitting smoking or even cutting back on your red wine consumption (yup, very hard to do).
 These are life changers for sure, but I’m talking about connecting on another level like really changing your foundation that YOU have been built on.
 Recreate your spirit and mind.
 A change that will filter down into your kids and be absorbed by your partner/husband/wife, your boss will eat it up and so will all your friends and other family members.
 It’s about being content and happier.
 Make a decision to be joyful.
+Make a decision to put YOU first.
+Decide to be the most important person in your life.
 Only YOU can do that for you.

-I want to add more to this thought about being happy with your life and I feel that it is so much more difficult to be grateful if life is physically painful every day.
-I know I may sound like I’m heading out to left field here but I really think that if our focus was making our bodies healthy and happy on the inside, it couldn’t help but radiate out toward the outside.
+I want to add more to this thought about being happy with your life and I feel that it is so much more difficult to be grateful if life is physically and mentally painful every day.
+I know I may sound like I’m heading out to left field here but I really think that if our focus was making our bodies and minds healthy and happy on the inside, it couldn’t help but radiate out toward the outside.
 You’d be walking around like a glowing tomato or a beaming leaf of radiant kale or something like that.
 We all want to glow; we want what those ‘happy people’ have.
+What is it?
 Contentment, deep love for one another and ourselves, deep connection to the spiritual side of life and accept what is.
-It comes from within…..and if you aren’t eating well you can never be well.
+It comes from within…..and if you aren’t eating well ……you can never be well.
 (Simple enough)

 My thoughts for 2012……